Lingkai (Jose) Kong

 Working Papers

-An Analytical Comparison of the Theoretical Parallels in Arendt's and Proudhon's Conceptualizations of Federalism: A Study on Treaty-based Governance, Minority Rights, Sovereignty, and Institutional Innovation.
+An Analytical Comparison of the Theoretical Parallels in Arendt's and Proudhon's Federalism

 Proudhon's Mutualist Agro-industrial Federation and his Philosophy of Communicative Justice